Momoi2309/DDR5_SurveyPaper/README.md

 # DDR5_SurveyPaper
-A technical thesis based on SDRAM DDR5
+A technical thesis based on SDRAM DDR5 written in LaTeX